Arisha-creative/Library-Manager/README.md

 Run the script, and you’ll see a menu with options:

-Welcome to the Wasay Library Manager
+Welcome to the Arisha Library Manager
 1. Add a book
 2. Remove a book
 3. Search the library